-The Government decided in February 2014 to establish a full-time, career diplomatic Consulate General in Hong Kong which also covers the Special Administrative Region of Macau.
-The Consulate opened in August 2014, and has been working on developing stronger relations with Hong Kong and Macau and providing support to the Irish community here since then.
-We are also focusing on improving economic and trade links between Ireland in Hong Kong, in collaboration with Enterprise Ireland which has had a presence here for over a decade. .
+The Government decided in February 2014 to establish a full-time, career diplomatic Consulate General in Hong Kong which also covers the Special Administrative Region of Macao.
+The Consulate opened in August 2014, and has been working on developing stronger relations with Hong Kong and Macao and providing support to the Irish community here since then.
+We are also focusing on improving economic and trade links between Ireland and Hong Kong, in collaboration with Enterprise Ireland which has had a long-standing presence in Hong Kong.

 The Consulate General of Ireland to Hong Kong and Macao had its official opening in the new premises at 33 Des Voeux Road Central on 18 September 2015.

 [Picture] Then Financial Secretary John Tsang, Minister Richard Bruton, Ambassador of Ireland to the People’s Republic of China, Paul Kavanagh at the opening event for the offices of the Consulate General of Ireland in 2015.

 Prior to August 2014, Ireland was fortunate to be represented in Hong Kong by a number of highly regarded Honorary Consuls, including Harry O’Neill, Chok Lee (ably supported by Irene Heffernan Ho), Des Murray, Denys Connolly & Anthony Marron.